bazineta/js8call/README.md

   Ionospheric Science, spots will be transmitted more frequently during solar eclipses; see https://www.hamsci.org/eclipse for details.
 - The DriftingDateTime class was a completely static class, masquerading as a namespace.
 Since any minimum required compiler is now namespace-aware, converted it to a namespace.
+Added a currentSecsSinceEpoch() fuction to match that of QDateTime.

 While Qt6 by default will display using a platform-specific style, I've not yet done much work to deal with changes required there (e.g., platform-specific stylesheet changes, where custom styles